Start9Labs/documentation/site/source/service-guides/jellyfin/jellyfin-clients.rst

 ===
 Before proceeding, make sure your Apple device has been setup to connect over :ref:`LAN <ca-ios>`.
 If you are connecting over tor, you will need to :ref:`Setup Tor <tor-ios>`.

-1. Open the Apple app store and download the `Jellyfin iOS app <https://apps.apple.com/pl/app/jellyfin-mobile/id1480192618>`_.
+1. Open the Apple App Store and download the `Jellyfin iOS app <https://apps.apple.com/app/jellyfin-mobile/id1480192618>`_.

 2. Open the app, you will be prompted for a server address; paste the URL (``.local`` recommended) from your Jellyfin service page -> Interfaces.